 So in fairness, I should add that there are reporters who don’t make it here.
 Just a month ago, for example, a promising trainee in India confessed that our standards of rigor were too much for her.
 The length of time it took to produce a story was oppressive, she said.
-She preferred to seek work in local media where her stories weren’t subject to scruitinous fact checks and quality-control processes.
+She preferred to seek work in local media where her stories weren’t subject to the scrutiny of GPJ fact checks and quality-control processes.
 And she’s not the only one.

-Then, we must consider the multitude of realities that our team of reporters, across 26 countries, exisit within.
+Then, we must consider the multitude of realities that our team of reporters, across 26 countries, exist within.

-Some reporters are proflific in publication, while others produce just four or six stories per year.
+Some reporters are prolific in publication, while others produce just four or six stories per year.
 Some really hustle and some just scrape by.
 Some have six children.
 Some have none.
 Some live in conflict zones.
-Some have family money.
 Some are victims of domestic violence.
-Some have higher education.
+Some have higher education and some have no formal education at all.
 And for many, local circumstances outweigh any positive gain that GPI brings.

 So how can GPI promise empowerment?

-So, last week, after 10 years, I deleted the word “empower” from our mission statement.
+So, in 2016, after 10 years, I deleted the word “empower” from our mission statement.

-I announced the change in a year-end memo to my global team.
+I announced the change in a year-end memo to the global team.